 3) Write a letter to the developer.
 If you are unable to reach a solution in-person, write a letter outlining your concerns and what solution you would like to see.
 Keep a copy of the letter for your records.

-4) If a dispute with a developer escalates or if you cannot reach a solution, consider your dispute resolution options.
-Provided the issue relates to the Condominium Property Act, its regulation, or the condo’s bylaws, you can engage in mediation or arbitration to resolve the issue as long as the developer agrees to this dispute resolution method.
-Find a mediator or arbitrator by visiting the ADR Institute of Alberta’s Online Directory.
+If a dispute with a developer escalates or if you cannot reach a solution, consider your dispute resolution options.
+Provided the issue relates to the Condominium Property Act, its regulation, or the condo’s bylaws, you can engage in mediation or arbitration to resolve the issue as long as the developer agrees to it.
+Find a mediator or arbitrator through the ADR Institute of Alberta’s Online Directory.

 What is improper conduct by the developer?